-While disappointing, this news is not especially surprising and underscores the continued relevance of Commission moves to comply with directives that can result in lessening population pressure on the BOP.
+While disappointing, this news is not especially surprising.
+It underscores the continued relevance of the Commission's ongoing effort to comply with directives that aim to reduce population pressure on the BOP.
 The proposals as drafted can do that as they make a modest start on scaling back sentencing for first offenders.
-We think they can be expanded on in several ways.
+We think they can be expanded in several ways.